DigitalHammer/Scarlet/README.md

 # Scarlet Cybersecurity Simulation

-Cybersecurity simulation: Monitoring DVWA vulnerabilities with ELK Stack (built with Azure and Ansible)
+Monitoring DVWA vulnerabilities with ELK Stack (built with Azure and Ansible)